CDC’s investments in low-income and fragile states

 CDC invests capital in businesses either directly (by investing equity or providing loans and other debt finance) or indirectly (by investing through commercial funds), through a structured process of investment selection and portfolio management seeking to generate both positive development impacts and a financial return.
 Financial returns are then recycled into new investments.

 There have been significant and ongoing shifts in CDC’s approach over the period covered by this review.
-CDC’s net assets more than doubled over the period 2006-16 to £4.8 billion.
-A significant new capital injection of £735 million was received from DFID in 2015 – the first investment in CDC in 20 years.
 Since 2012, CDC has sought to better align its portfolio of investments with DFID’s priorities.
 It has increased its focus on Africa and South Asia, particularly in low-income and fragile states where the private sector is weaker and financial risks are greater.
-CDC’s net assets are set to increase further, to above £8 billion by 2021, as a result of earnings and additional capital commitments from DFID.
+Between 2015 and 2018, CDC received investments of new capital from DFID totaling £1.8 billion, and further capital injections of up to £703 million per annum are planned until 2021.
+CDC’s net assets are projected to increase to above £8 billion by 2021 as a result of these capital injections and earnings.